 On June 29, join SfN for “Black Lives Matter and Neuroscience: Maintaining the Movement,” a follow-up to last year’s Black Lives Matter event, “Why This Moment Matters.”
 Moderator Yasmin Hurd, PhD and panelists Marguerite Matthews, PhD, Fitzroy ‘Pablo’ Wickham, and Gerald Downes, PhD will reflect on their experiences with social justice and equity over the past year and the systemic and institutional changes that have been sustained or abandoned since last June.
 They will also discuss how the neuroscience community can continue to support and promote neuroscientists of color and dismantle systemic racism.
 Neuroscientists of all backgrounds are encouraged to attend and contribute to the discussion.

-Download a list of resources present by “Black Lives Matter and Neuroscience: Maintaining the Movement” panelists.
+Download a list of resources presented by “Black Lives Matter and Neuroscience: Maintaining the Movement” panelists.

 Marguerite Matthews, PhD